codefuse-ai/MFTCoder/README.md

 **MFTCoder** is an open-source project of CodeFuse for accurate and efficient Multi-task Fine-tuning(MFT) on Large Language Models(LLMs), especially on Code-LLMs(large language model for code tasks).
 Moreover, we open source Code LLM models and code-related datasets along with the MFTCoder framework.

-In MFTCoder, we released two codebases for finetuning Large Language Models:
+In MFTCoder, we maintained an open-source codebase for finetuning Large Language Models:
 - **```MFTCoder-accelerate```** is a framework with accelerate and DeepSpeed/FSDP.
 All tech-stacks are open-source and vibrant.
 We highly recommend you try this framework and make your fintuning accurate and efficient.
-- ```MFTCoder-atorch``` is based on the [ATorch frameworks](https://github.com/intelligent-machine-learning/dlrover), which is a fast distributed training framework of LLM.

 The aim of this project is to foster collaboration and share advancements in large language models, particularly within the domain of code development.